smikhalevski/roqueform/README.md

 ```

 [`Field.publish`](https://smikhalevski.github.io/roqueform/interfaces/roqueform.FieldAPI.html#publish) invokes listeners
-subscribed to the field and its ancestors, so events bubble up to the root field which effectively enables event
+subscribed to the field and its ancestors, so events bubble up to the root field, which effectively enables event
 delegation:

 ```ts